Why We Should Replace the Commission on Presidential Debates with an Independent Non-partisan Body

 The Commission on Presidential Debates (CPD) sounds like an official body, but in fact it is a private non-profit corporation owned and controlled entirely by Republican and Democratic party operatives.
 Most of the CPD budget is provided by for-profit corporations and their lobbying groups.
 The CPD undermines the interests of Americans in many ways, including:

-- It deliberately excludes viable independent and third party candidates from participating in even a single debate.
-(This exclusion is the opposite of the parties’ practice in their own primaries of including all serious candidates.)
+- It deliberately excludes viable independent and third party candidates from participating in any debates (the opposite of the parties’ practice in their own primaries of enabling all serious candidates to appear in at least one debate.)

 - It creates restrictive formats with minimal follow-up, and pre-determined topic areas allow the candidates to memorize and recite soundbites to an excessive degree, diminishing substantive debate.